 No Heartbeat at 6-Week Ultrasound?
 What It Means

-Not seeing a heartbeat at a 6-week ultrasound is common and does not automatically mean miscarriage.
-At six weeks, the embryo measures just a few millimetres.
-A heartbeat may not yet be detectable — especially if your conception dates are slightly off.
+Not seeing a heartbeat at a 6-week ultrasound is common, and it does not automatically mean miscarriage.
+At six weeks the embryo measures only a few millimetres, so a heartbeat may not be detectable yet — especially if your conception dates are slightly off.
 A follow-up early pregnancy viability scan one to two weeks later often reveals a healthy, strong heartbeat.

 6-week early pregnancy ultrasound scan showing no heartbeat detected — what it means, by Athena Women's Clinic Perth

-A lot of women don’t realise that dating a pregnancy from your last menstrual period can be off by several days, especially if your cycle is irregular or ovulation happened later than expected.
-That four or five day difference matters enormously at this early stage.
+That is far more common than most women realise.
+Dating a pregnancy from your last menstrual period can be off by several days, especially if your cycle is irregular or ovulation happened later than expected — and at this early stage, that four or five day difference matters enormously.

 Why You Might Not Hear a Heartbeat at 6 Weeks

 Several perfectly normal reasons can explain a missing heartbeat at a 6-week scan.
-Understanding them can offer real relief.
+Understanding them can bring real relief while you wait.

 Your conception dates may be slightly off